FedCC: Robust Federated Learning against Model Poisoning Attacks: FedCC: Robust Aggregation against Poisoning Attacks

-\textbf{Kernel CKA\cite{kornblith2019similarity}} is a similarity metric to assess the similarity between two neural networks.
-It compares representations at different layers or models trained in various ways.
-The sophisticated similarity comparison ability of Kernel CKA makes it a suitable choice for our purpose.
+is a similarity metric to assess the similarity or dissimilarity between two neural networks.
+It enables the comparison of representations across layers or among models trained under varying conditions.
+The sophisticated similarity comparison ability of Kernel CKA makes it suitable for our purpose.

-To justify the use of Kernel CKA, we compared its performance with other similarity metrics such as linear CKA, MMD (not normalized CKA), cosine (angle), and Euclidean similarity (distance).
+To justify the effectiveness of Kernel CKA, we compared its performance with other similarity metrics such as linear CKA, MMD (not normalized CKA), cosine similarity (angle), and Euclidean similarity (distance).
 We evaluated the test accuracy of FedCC using the CIFAR10 dataset under two untargeted attacks and one targeted attack, separately in IID and non-IID settings.
 The results are summarized in \autoref{tab:diffsim}.
-In the 'targeted' column, the values represent the combination of test accuracy and backdoor confidence, with higher test accuracy and lower backdoor confidence indicating better performance.
-We observed that Kernel CKA consistently yielded the highest performance across multiple experiments.
-Therefore, we decided to utilize Kernel CKA to compare PLR similarities.\\
+In the `targeted' column, the values represent the combination of test accuracy and backdoor confidence, with higher test accuracy and lower backdoor confidence indicating better performance.
+We observed that Kernel CKA consistently yields the highest performance across experiments; therefore, we adopted it to measure PLR similarity.